Scotland gets all-new amateur golf event | Golf Magazine News & Forum | bunkered

 At the time of writing, five countries are confirmed for 2017: Spain, Portugal, Scotland, Iceland and Wales – with England expected to be added in time for this year’s events.

 For Scottish golfers, there are six regional events, all of which are pairs better ball stableford format.
+Click on the links below to book your place at the venue of your choice.

 They will take place at: